The Household Model Business Case

 The Household Matters Toolkit is an integrated toolkit of materials and systems for use by long-term care providers and others with a stake in transforming the culture of nursing homes in a sustainable fashion.

 The toolkit's components provide an explicit roadmap for shaping your organization to operate in a resident-directed service model with a well-trained, empowered, and satisfied workforce.

 CLICK ON THE TITLE OR IMAGE TO LEARN IF YOU QUALIFY FOR $200 OFF THIS COMPREHENSIVE KIT!

 Life Happens in the Kitchen

 Learn about the innovative dining possibilities that can be options for all types of nursing homes regardless of where they are in the Culture Change process: Traditional, Transformational or Neighborhood.
 This workbook is divided into three sections.
 Different dining styles and the facilities that have implemented them are featured throughout the book.

 This article includes an in-depth breakdown of the six phases of culture change:

 Phase 6: Evaluation

 It’s big, beautiful and packed with stories, pictures and ideas about energizing daily life in neighborhoods and households.
-Vibrant Living was written by Carmen Bowman and LaVrene Norton as a how-to guide, but it is also a scrapbook of photos and stories from organizations across the country highlighting the vibrant living that goes on in their homes.
+Vibrant Living was written by Carmen Bowman and LaVrene Norton as a how-to guide to assist organizations in engaging residents in directing the activities of their lives.
+It is written to be displayed in living rooms, lounges and other places where residents gather.
+Each page highlights the vibrant living that goes on in their homes.
+It is a scrapbook of photos and stories from organizations around the country highlighting the vibrant living that goes on in their homes.
 From ethnic celebrations to coffee klatch, from tree climbing to a quiet afternoon curled up on the couch, organizations are finding ways to make it possible for elders to live lives full of interest, value, meaning and spontaneity.